Slenderware/slenderpm/README.md

 * Fork this project and clone to your box.
 * Run 'npm install'
 * Run 'bower install'
-* Run 'grunt' to see if all the tests pass'
+* Run 'grunt' to see if all the tests pass
 * Run 'grunt serve' to launch the site

 License